PacktPublishing/Getting-Started-with-Taipy/chapter 11/README.md

-# Chapter 12: Improving the performance of Taipy applications
+# Chapter 11: Improving the performance of Taipy applications

-This chapter has several mini-apps that demonstrate each Chapter's concept.
-Here are the the directories:
+This chapter has several mini-apps that demonstrate each section's concept.
+Here are the directories:

 * `state`: How to optimize the use of `State` in your Callbacks.
 * `long_callbacks`: How to use long running Callbacks in Taipy.
-* `threads`: How to set `threading` manually in Taipy appliations.
+* `threads`: How to set `threading` manually in Taipy applications.
 * `hold_and_resume`: How to "block" your UI while tasks execute in the back.
 * `partials`: How to use Partials with Taipy.
 * `job_execution_mode`: How to use asynchronous executions with the Taipy Orchestrator.